Is India's Modi too focused on his public image during COVID crisis? | DW | 26.05.2021

 The "vaccine diplomacy" drive was seen as an effort aimed at bolstering the global image of India, and by extension, Prime Minister Modi.

-Three months later, the initiative was suspended after India's domestic vaccination drive was hampered by a shortage of doses as the daily number of coronavirus infections and deaths in India shattered world records.
+Three months later, the initiative was suspended after India's domestic vaccination drive was hampered by a shortage of doses, and as the country's daily number of coronavirus infections and deaths shattered world records.

 Hundreds of thousands died due to a lack of essential medical supplies, as hospitals across cities became overwhelmed.